Brane Symmetries Revisited: Symmetries of Tensile and Tensionless Branes in Possibly Degenerate Metrics and their Manifestations: Acknowledgements

 \section{Acknowledgements}

 The authors thank Charles Strickland-Constable\textsuperscript{\orcidlink{0000-0003-0294-1253}} for helpful discussion and pointers to the literature.
 Hyungrok Kim thanks Guillermo Arias-Tamargo\textsuperscript{\orcidlink{0000-0002-0713-789X}} for helpful discussion.
 Leron Borsten is grateful for the hospitality of the Theoretical Physics group, Blackett Laboratory, Imperial College London.
+Mateo Galdeano is supported by an EPSRC New Investigator Award, grant number EP/X014959/1.
+No new data was collected or generated during the course of this research.

 \cyrillic[1]{\fontfamily{Domitian-TOsF}\selectfont \foreignlanguage{russian}{#1}}